kevoreilly/CAPEv2/docs/book/src/installation/guest/agent.rst

 Windows 10+
 ===========

-To start the script at boot, you will need to set it to be run as a scheduled task as dropping it in ``C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp`` will result in it being ran with improper priviledges.
+To start the script at boot, you will need to set the agent to be run as a scheduler task.
+Dropping it in ``C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp`` will result in it being ran with improper privilege.

-1. Goto control panel and administrative tools to access ``Task Scheduler``.
+1. Go to "Control Panel" > "System and Security" > "Administrative Tools" to access Task Scheduler.
 2. Select ``Create Basic Task`` from the action list.
 3. Set the trigger as ``When I logon``, select start a program, and point it at the saved agent.